Dr-MTN/luajit-decompiler/README.md

 	   The only way to guess them is to watch local variable scopes, which is simple enough in case of non-stripped bytecode and a bit harder otherwise.

-	   P.S.
-After a bit more research - it could be hard after all and I don't see much profit.,, An ultra-low priority